Australian Space Agency executive

 Dr Megan Clark AC is Head of the Australian Space Agency.
 Dr Clark spearheaded the Agency’s establishment as Chair of the Expert Reference Group into the Review of Australia’s Space Industry Capability.
 As Head of Agency, she is responsible for overall governance and performance, management, policy leadership and strategic direction.

-Dr Clark is also a director of Rio Tinto, CSL Limited and CARE Australia, and an Australian advisory board member of the Bank of America Merrill Lynch.
+Dr Clark is also a director of Rio Tinto and CSL Limited, and an Australian advisory board member of the Bank of America Merrill Lynch.
 She was Chief Executive of the Commonwealth Scientific and Industrial Research Organisation (CSIRO) from 2009 to 2014.
 She has also held positions as Director at NM Rothschild and Sons (Australia), and Vice President Technology and Vice President Health, Safety and Environment at BHP Billiton.

 Dr Clark has a BSc from the University of Western Australia and a PhD from Queen’s University, Canada.
 She is a Fellow of the Australian Academy of Technology and Engineering, AusIMM and the Australian Institute of Company Directors.
 In 2014, she was appointed a Companion of the Order of Australia.